Sony Mobile has a tendency to launch a new smartphone every six months and it seems it has no intention of slowing down.

 Rumours are few and far between when it comes to the design of the next Xperia flagship, but Sony's design pattern hasn't changed as much over recent years as its naming convention has.

 All the Xperia flagships feature an OminBalance design, resulting in flat slabbed phones.
 The Xperia X range saw the move from tempered glass rears to all metal, with most models retaining waterproofing.
-We'd expect the OmniBalance to remain for the future flagship, though we would like to see just one sheet of metal on the rear, rather than several elements like the Xperia XZ.
+We'd expect the OmniBalance to remain for the future flagship, supported by a leak from Weibo, though we would like to see just one sheet of metal on the rear, rather than several elements like the Xperia XZ.

 A side power button with built-in fingerprint sensor is also likely, given this has become a signature feature of Sony phones, and as the Xperia XZ has USB Type-C, we'd expect any new phones to offer the same.
 There has been a very blurry leak of a front panel, claimed to be the Xperia XZ (2017), showing minimal side bezels and the typical chunky top and bottom bezels, but the image doesn't give a great deal else away.